mjhough/bzip2-hough/README.md

-# bzip2-hough
+# Matthew Hough's version of BZip2
-My implementation of the BZip2 algorithm in C++.
+My implementation of the BZip2 algorithm in C++ with a linear time Burrows-Wheeler transform algorithm.
 Developed based on the notes I took on the BZip2 algorithm while studying CS240 at the University of Waterloo.

 ## Development progress